ChengYan7/NLP4BPMN2ROS/README.md

 The initial file ID of our pre-defined commands to operate the robot is "file-aVmfougPtrAX3RA40qSufHqQ".
 We defined some example primitive: release component, grasp component, reach the tray, freedrive (activate), freedrive (disable), move home, ....

 *If we meet some problem with the similarity scores later, do not forget to modify the pre-defined file with more content.

+## Model Selection

+Since we don't have any samples for model training at all, we can only use the GPT-3 Model, which performs well in zero-shot learning.
+Maybe in the follow-up work, we can obtain a small amount of sample data, after which we may be able to test a variety of different models and do some fine-tuning in the future.